Tracheitis is a condition that results in a sudden spasmodic cough resulting from the contraction of the thorax with pain in the sternum.

 Staying away from smoky environments is highly recommended to avoid aggravating the irritation of tracheitis.

-Likewise, if you smoke, it is more than recommended to limit your consumption or better yet, to stop it during this period and perhaps for the future.
+If you smoke, it is more than recommended to limit your consumption or better yet, to stop it during this period and perhaps for the future.

 Tracheitis natural treatment